xlp0/PublishedVaults/StudyNotes/Hub/Theory/Sciences/Computer Science/Large Language Model.md

 ---
-Aliases: Large Language Model, large language model, LLM, large language models
+Aliases: Large Language Model, Large Language Models, large language model, LLM, large language models
+---
 #LLM #data #linguistics

 A [[Large Language Model|large language model]], such as GPT-3.5, is a powerful [[Hub/Theory/Sciences/Computer Science/AI|artificial intelligence]] system designed to understand and generate human-like text.
 These models are built using deep learning techniques, particularly transformers, which enable them to capture and learn complex patterns in language data.
+A large language model is a type of artificial intelligence (AI) model that is designed to understand and generate human-like text.
+These models are built using deep learning techniques and are trained on vast amounts of text data from various sources such as books, articles, and websites.

+Large language models have the ability to process and understand natural language, allowing them to generate coherent and contextually relevant responses.
+They can be used for a wide range of applications such as chatbots, virtual assistants, content generation, translation services, sentiment analysis, and more.

+The size of a large language model refers to the number of parameters it has.
+Models with billions of parameters are increasingly common in recent years.
+Examples of prominent large language models include OpenAI's GPT (Generative Pre-trained Transformer) series, Google's BERT (Bidirectional Encoder Representations from Transformers), and Facebook's RoBERTa (Robustly Optimized BERT approach).
+These models have demonstrated impressive capabilities in understanding and generating human-like text.

 ## Compositionality at the Linguistic Level